Shanghai Metro: Mobile payment methods

-Mastercard, Visa, JCB, American Express and Unionpay cards are accepted in Shanghai Metro system.
-Passengers may directly tap the contactless payment card or payment-enabled device to take the metro.
+Mastercard, Visa, JCB, American Express, and UnionPay are accepted across the Shanghai Metro.
+Simply tap the contactless card or mobile device at the gate to ride the metro.

 Passengers can also pay their Shanghai Metro fares using a mobile phone app, Daduhui (Metro Metropolis) since January 2018.
 The app requires one to scan a QR code when entering the fare gate at the origin station and again when exiting at the destination station.
 The fare is then deducted.
 The system supports Alipay, WeChat Pay and Union Pay, three of the most commonly used mobile payment methods in China.

 The Shanghai Public Transportation QR Code, which is accessible through Alipay, WeChat and other applications, has been accepted on the Shanghai Metro since 2022.
 The usage of the Shanghai Public Transportation QR Code does not require bluetooth.
 Furthermore, users of the aforementioned QR Code are entitled to the same fare discounts as users of a Shanghai Public Transportation Card.